-All Kindergarten students in gym uniforms.
+All Kindergarten students wear the gym uniforms as their daily attire.

 There is no uniform requirement for preschool or prekindergarten students

 Personal Appearance

 - 1. Hair Boy's hair should be clean and neat, no longer than collar length, ears and eyebrows should be visible.
 No extreme cuts.
 School administration reserves the right to make the final decision.
 Girl's hair should be clean and neat, and hair accessories must match the school uniform, maroon, white, gray or pink.
 Natural hair color only is allowed for both boys and girls. - 2.
 Accessories- If girls wear earrings, they are to be small for safety sake; no large hoops or dangly earrings allowed.
 Boys may not wear earrings.
 All jewelry must be removed before participating in gym class.
 No trendy accessories such as bandanas, scarves, headbands with long ties or wristbands are allowed. - 3.
 Make-Up-Girls may not wear make-up.
 Clear colorless nail polish is permitted.
 Artificial nails are not permitted.